nialdarbey/mule-security-3.4/README.md

 	"access_token":"l8bFMEC9PA7NcpmHeTYS43Wl96_Y6LuIOhGci2zMJf0Qso9llgRLkgQjarMzUhvQz8vGVHmazrZ2C-Gjo20khg"}
 ```

 The configuration of the Authorization Provider follows.
-Note that the provider scopes are specific to the application and we set the accessTokenEndpointPath to "access-token", the provider-authorized-grant-type to PASSWORD and the
+Note that the provider scopes are specific to the application and we set the accessTokenEndpointPath to "token" as invoked above, the provider-authorized-grant-type to PASSWORD and the
 supportedGrantTypes to "RESOURCE_OWNER_PASSWORD_CREDENTIALS":

 ```xml